thedamon/radioslipstream/posts/2008-07-18-plastikspastik.md

 categories:
   - MIXES
 ---
 If there’s one thing Valerie doesn’t like, it’s driving in the car with measured or meandering music blaring outta tha speakers.
 This mix CD was designed expressly to neutralize such occurences.
-Mixed and beaten from only the most energetic of ingredients, this delightful musical confection will surely stir you to &#8220;dance-action&#8221;(tm)!
+Mixed and beaten from only the most energetic of ingredients, this delightful musical confection will surely stir you to “dance-action”(tm)!
 Balls to the wall, son!

 So what are you waiting for?
 Grab the [mp3 file](/radio/mixes/plastikspastik.mp3) and the [cue file](/radio/mixes/plastikspastik.cue), throw ’em on a CD burning app, pop that disc in your car, and drive around town <strike>dangerously</strike> enthusiastically!